jacoblapworth/akahu-sdk-swift/breaking-changes.md

 * `xui-avatar-group` has been removed.
 Use `xui-avatargroup` instead.

 ### Radios and Checkboxes
+* Styled radio and checkbox classes have been merged under the `xui-styledcheckboxradio` class.
+This means any class that began with `xui-styledradio` or `xui-styledcheckbox` now starts with `xui-styledcheckboxradio`
+* Styled checkboxes and radios no longer use `input` and `svg` element selectors.
+The hidden underlying input element must have the `xui-styledcheckboxradio--input` class and any accompanying SVGs must have the `xui-icon` class.
 * Native checkbox and radio styling classes have been removed.
 Use styled checkboxes and radios instead.
 The following classes are no longer available:
  * `xui-checkbox`